jakobwiens7/tzm-section-block/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.

-3. In the block editor, search for "Section Block" and start using it.
+3. In the block editor, search for "Section" and start using it.